irmen/prog8/docs/source/programming.rst

 msb(x)
     Get the most significant byte of the word x.

+sgn(x)
+    Get the sign of the value.
+Result is -1, 0 or 1 (negative, zero, positive).

 mkword(lsb, msb)
     Efficiently create a word value from two bytes (the lsb and the msb).
 Avoids multiplication and shifting.